First-order optimality conditions for non-commutative optimization problems: Applications

 \subsection{The curious case of quantum Bell inequalities}

 Consider a quantum bipartite Bell experiment~\cite{Bell1964,Tsirelson1987}, where two separate parties conduct measurements on an entangled quantum state.
-The first party, Alice, conducts measurement $x$ and obtains outcome $a$.
-The second party, Bob, respectively calls $y,b$ his measurement setting and outcome.
+The first party, Alice, conducts measurement $x\in \{1,...,n\}$ and obtains outcome $a\in\{1,...,d\}$.
+The second party, Bob, respectively calls $y\in\{1,...,n\},b\in\{1,...,d\}$ his measurement setting and outcome.
+This configuration defines an \emph{$nndd$ Bell scenario}\footnote{In general bipartite Bell scenarios, the two parties can have different numbers of measurements and different numbers of possible outcomes.
+We will not consider such scenarios in this article.}.
 If Alice and Bob conduct many experiments, then they can estimate the probabilities $P=(P(a,b|x,y):x,y=1,\ldots ,n;\,a,b=1,\ldots ,d)$.
 Given a linear functional $C$ on $P$ (also called a Bell functional), we wish to determine the minimum value of

 compatible with quantum mechanics.
 This leads us to formulate the following NPO:

 As we can appreciate, taking the partition $X=(E,F)$, the NPO satisfies the conditions of Theorem \ref{theo_partial_conv}, with $Q^A_{a|x}(E)=Q^B_{b|y}(F)=\frac{1}{d}$ for all $a,b,x,y$.